The Murren – Gimmelwald Via Ferrata

 3. Equipment / What to Bring

-When going on the Via Ferrata you MUST have a hiking belt with two carabiners and a helmet.
+When going on the Via Ferrata you MUST have a hiking belt with a two carabiner cable kit, and a helmet.
 Odds are you will not have your own but no worries at all as the Intersport Stäger store has them for you (located right across from the starting point of the Via Ferrata).
-For just 25 Euro you can rent the belt and helmet from the store and then return them once your day is done on the Via Ferrata.
+For just 25 Euro you can rent the belt, cable kit, and helmet from the store and then return them once your day is done on the Via Ferrata.
 They will also offer to rent you gloves (4 Euro), which can come in handy since your hands will be on the metal wire throughout the hike.
 I also will recommend solid hiking shoes as you will be able to get a good grip on the metal rungs, ladders, and ropes.
 If you do not have hiking shoes you can rent for an additional 20 Euro from the shop.

 Besides the required equipment it can also be a good idea to bring a backpack to carry water, snacks, clothing layers, etc. It can take 3+ hours depending on fitness level so its always a good idea to be prepared no matter what situation you are in.

 Take a look at some Switzerland guide books to better prepare you for your trip:

 4. When To Go

 The Via Ferrata from Murren to Gimmelwald is not open year round.
 In 2018 it opened on June 15th and closed at the end of October.
 You can check the official site for more info depending on the year.
 It is not open year round both to protect the route and wildlife around it, and also for safety concerns during the hiking offseason.
 When they say June 15th (or whatever day they might have up in the years to come), they really do mean that specific date.
 I actually was in Murren when it opened on June 15th and was not able to rent the required equipment from Intersport the day before.